 7. Allow your children to be independent

 Most parents recognize that independence and responsibility are beneficial qualities.
-However, many helicopter parenting pulls good natured adults in the wrong direction.
+However, many helicopter parenting pulls good-natured adults in the wrong direction.

 Instead of fostering independence in their kids, they supervise them at every moment.
-These authoritarian parents tend do things for their kids that the kids can do themselves.
+These authoritarian parents tend to do things for their kids that the kids can do themselves.

 Helicopter parenting can impair a child’s ability to focus and succeed in school.
-It also decreases their well being.
+It also decreases their well-being.

-You can do this to avoid being a helicopter parent: let kids make age appropriate decisions, allow your kids to fail, do not overfocus on your kids, and let kids understand the consequences of their actions.
+You can do this to avoid being a helicopter parent: let kids make age-appropriate decisions, allow your kids to fail, do not overfocus on your kids, and let kids understand the consequences of their actions.